Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine.

-2. Click the Snapshot menu and select Create snapshot in the upper right corner.
+2. Go to the Snapshot tab and click Create Snapshot on the upper right.

 info